 Both of the airline cards give you a free checked bag and priority boarding, plus bonus earning for purchases made with the carrier.
 The Alaska card comes with an annual companion fare, which allows a family member or friend to fly with you on a domestic round-trip flight on Alaska for only $99.
 That’s an excellent perk that can be worth hundreds of dollars.
-The AAdvantage card gives you back 10 percent of the miles you’ve redeemed during the year.

 Which Card Should You Get?

 The SPG Amex card is great because of its flexibility.
 You’ll have a lot of redemption options for award flights to Australia and New Zealand, making it easier to find award seats on the dates you want.

 The Sapphire Preferred and Amex Premier Rewards Gold card also offer some flexibility since you can transfer your points to several different frequent flyer programs.
 While many of those programs don’t offer the best redemptions to Australia and New Zealand, some of them do.
 And you’ll have plenty of options for using points in the future if you decide to keep the cards after your trip.
 These cards also have great bonus earning categories, which will boost your points balance faster.